Python Specification for DLPack¶

 It is recommended that implementers of this array API consider and document

-attribute of the array returned from from_dlpack
+whether the device attribute of the array returned from from_dlpack is

 guaranteed to be in a certain order or not.